How to set up your law firm’s processes and systems

 While you may have been traditionally paid through checks, we recommend offering online credit card payments, which are more convenient for you and your clients.
 Solutions like Clio Payments allow lawyers to operate in compliance with trust accounting rules, and allow clients to pay bills quickly and easily via a secure link.

-Final thoughts
+Final thoughts on law firm processes

-It can be easy to skip establishing formal processes and systems.
+It can be easy to skip establishing formal law firm processes and systems.
 But creating clear administrative workflows will help create structure and stability for yourself and clients.
 Taking the time to navigate, set up, and automate these processes is an essential part of starting a law firm and will set you up for success in the future.

 Written by: Lisa Dimyadi